 If you’ve overfertilized, you will soon notice the leaves turning yellow or developing patches of brown.
 This is either caused by fertilizing too often, fertilizing at the time of repotting, or adding more fertilizer than is recommended on the packaging.

 Yellowing leaves are not always a sign of incorrect environments or care.
-In mature plants, occasional yellowing is completely normal as the plant goes through its standard lifecycle.
+In mature plants, occasional yellowing is normal as it goes through its standard lifecycle.
 Older leaves will eventually begin to turn yellow, then brown, falling off the plant.

-As long as it is one or two of the oldest leaves yellowing on the plant, this is no cause for concern.
-Simply prune them off and wait for new green growth to appear.
+As long as one or two of the oldest leaves on the plant are yellow, this is no cause for concern.
+Prune them off and wait for new green growth to appear.

 Sap-sucking pests cause yellow spots to appear on the foliage, eventually turning brown as those parts of the leaf die off.
 Other signs include webbing between the leaves (for spider mites), a white powdery substance on the leaves or stems (for mealybug), or brown bumps gathering on the stems (scale).